spiderspace/mutable/README.md

 - want to optimize their apps' performance for usecases like large collections without turning to heavyweight opinionated immutable data structures libraries
-- need to use things like `WeakMap` in reactive stores that are absent from immutable libraries
+- need to use `WeakMap` in reactive stores, and other things that are absent from immutable libraries

 ## problem?